-CDFW is lead agency for the Project and would be responsible for approving the environmental document.
 CDFW specifically has discretionary authority for the issuance of an ITP.
 Issuance of the ITP by CDFW subject to specific conditions would authorize "take" as defined by state law of desert tortoise incidental to the Applicant's otherwise lawful construction, O&M, and decommissioning of the Project.
 CDFW may issue an ITP for an otherwise lawful activity if, among other things, all the impacts of the taking are minimized and fully mitigated, there is adequate funding for the mitigation measures, and the take does not jeopardize the continued existence of the species.
 Similarly, where CDFW determines that an activity may substantially adversely affect an existing fish and wildlife resources subject to CDFW LSA Agreement regulatory authority, CDFW may condition implementation of that activity through an agreement that includes reasonable necessary measures to protect those resources.
-The ITP Application is included as Appendix A. Overall, other agency approvals that may be necessary pending review include the following:
+The ITP Application is included as Appendix A. Overall, other agency permits or approvals that may be necessary pending review include the following:

-- U.S. Fish and Wildlife Service (USFWS): Endangered Species Act compliance - Regional Water Quality Control Board (RWQCB): Porter-Cologne Water Quality Control Act - BLM: Notice to Proceed
+- U.S. Fish and Wildlife Service (USFWS): Endangered Species Act compliance - Regional Water Quality Control Board (RWQCB): Porter-Cologne Water Quality Control Act - BLM: Notice to Proceed - Mojave Desert Air Quality Management District: Dust control plan and required project equipment permits